• About

 falafel balls

 There are different versions of falafel.
-Some people also like to use broad beans (fava beans) in this dish.
-If you want to use them, add half the chickpeas that our recipe calls for and add these instead (similar to this Egyptian falafel recipe, also known as Ta'ameya).
+Some people also like to use broad beans (fava beans) for falafel (like Egyptian falafel).
+If you want to use them, add half the chickpeas and half fava beans.

 Different kinds of fresh green herbs and mint can be added to this recipe, but the original Lebanese way of making the patties only involves parsley or cilantro.